I scream, you scream – well, you know the rest.

 Although we can’t vouch for his stats, it does sound pretty accurate.
 Right?

 Today, the average American consumes more than 20 pounds of ice cream each year, according to the International Dairy Foods Association.

-If you think that’s a lot of ice cream, multiply it by 329 million Americans.
+If you think that’s a lot, multiply it by 329 million Americans.

 What’s the most popular flavor of ice cream in the US?

-From Neapolitan to chocolate chip cookie dough, there’s no shortage of ice cream flavors.
+From Neapolitan to chocolate chip cookie dough, there’s no shortage of flavors.

 That’s not all.
-You can get your ice cream nitrogen-blasted, hand-rolled or charcoal-infused.
+You can also get it nitrogen-blasted, hand-rolled, or charcoal-infused.

 Ice cream can even be made without the help of cows.
 Biotech company Perfect Day debuted a lab-grown dairy ice cream that uses genetic engineering to recreate the proteins usually found in cow’s milk.